 The English curriculum is differentiated to suit the needs of all children, including those with special educational needs and disabilities.
 We take into account the targets set for individual children in their Individual Support Plans (ISPs).
-All necessary adaptations will be made to enable all children to access the curriculum.
+All necessary adaptations will be made to enable all children to access the curriculum, including those with English as an additional language (EAL).
 English provides excellent opportunities to enhance the learning of more able pupils through the development of higher order thinking skills, creativity and self-expression.
-Pupils who show a particular talent for English reading, writing or public speaking will be identified by the class teacher and will be included in our Incredibles display and the English subject leader will be informed.
+Pupils who show a particular talent for English reading, writing or public speaking will be identified by the class teacher and the English subject leader will be informed.
 We know that children learn best when they are healthy, safe and engaged.
 In order to engage all children, our English Curriculum includes a wide variety of texts and resources which represent a variety of cultures and backgrounds.